visualcomputing-lab/visualcomputing-lab.github.io/content/en/cv/_index.md

 ### Education
 - The University of Tokyo (2001-2004)
-  - Doctorial Degree of Complexity Science and Engineering
+  - Doctoral Degree of Complexity Science and Engineering
 - The University of Tokyo (1999-2001)
   - Master Degree of Complexity Science and Engineering
 - The University of Tokyo (1995-1999)